 Movement Toward A Grateful Life

 The adventure of life is to learn.
+Now begins the study of Yoga.
 Jackson was born and raised in rural Vermont, where he lived an active lifestyle.
-He grew up with a love for movement, participating in many athletics competitively and recreationally as well as dance, theatre, chorus and orchestra, learning how to work and condition his body.
+He grew up with a love for movement, participating in many athletics, competitively and recreationally, as well as dance, theatre, chorus and orchestra, with a keen interest in learning how to work and condition his body.
 In high school, he was a four-sport varsity athlete, in basketball, tennis, track & field, and cross-country running, and a member of four state championship teams.
 The allure of action and the joy of competition inspired Jackson to challenge himself constantly in his pursuit of peak performance.

 The nature of life is to change.
-Self-rehabilitation is an act self-experimentation.
-With trust in his intuition and athletic experience, Jackson began to perform a basic exercise regimen.
-He also began exploring his movement in gravity while barefoot in order to nurture accurate proprioceptive awareness of his movement patterns and his imbalance within.
-Initially, Jackson experienced physical improvement, but his good intentions eventually paved a path of self-inflicted pain and suffering.
+Self-experimentation never hurts, except when it does.
+With trust in his intuition and athletic experience, Jackson began to perform a basic exercise regimen based on guidance from physical therapists and personal trainers.
+He also began exploring his relationship to gravity while barefoot, in order to nurture his debilitated sense of balance.
+Initially, Jackson felt physical improvement; but something was amiss, and his exercises soon led him down a path of self-inflicted pain and suffering.

 The challenge of life is to overcome.
-Pain and suffering offer choice as well as opportunity for change.
-Upon moving to Washington DC and being in noxious environments at home and at work, figuratively and literally, Jackson’s workout regimen devolved into escapism.
-The intensity, frequency, and duration mounted exponentially.
+Pain offers the opportunity for change through the challenge of choice.
+Jackson moved to Washington DC for work, which exposed him to some noxious environments, figuratively and literally, at home and in the workplace.
+His workout regimen devolved into escapism.
+The intensity, frequency, and duration of his workouts escalated exponentially, and his eating habits became disordered.
 He began to embody all the stress around him in action and habit.
-This state of stress also gave an unknown and literal parasite within him the chance to flourish: Lyme Disease.
-In short, a perfect storm grew within Jackson.
-It culminated in a death-like experience he still doesn’t fully understand, after which awoke him to existential gratitude – an inner peace offering a new beginning, a movement toward a grateful life.
+This state of dis-ease also gave an unknown and literal parasite within him the chance to flourish: Lyme Disease.
+In short, a perfect storm gathered force and gained influence within Jackson.
+It culminated in a death-like experience he still doesn’t fully understand; after which, he awoke to a sense of existential gratitude – an inner peace offering a new beginning, a movement toward a grateful life.

 The essence of life is to care.
 Yoga is the practice of mindful embodiment.
-The practice presented itself to Jackson in the form of a modest little yoga studio in Washington, DC.
-His first class in the space served as a reintroduction to the practice and a reminder of truth forgotten.
-Promising nothing but the process, he committed to it.
-Slowly and mindfully, he set to work resetting his habits: physically, mentally, emotionally.
-He began volunteering in the space shortly thereafter, situating himself securely within a community of caring.
-The future he hoped for started to unfold.
+The yogic method was re-presented to Jackson in the form of a modest little yoga studio in Washington, DC.
+His first class in the space served as a reintroduction, a reminder of forgotten principles and truth.
+Promising nothing but the process, Jackson committed himself to the practice.
+Slowly and mindfully, he set to work resetting his habits: physically, emotionally, mentally, spiritually.
+He began volunteering in the space shortly thereafter, situating himself securely within the safety of a caring community.
+The future he hoped for began to manifest.

 The secret of life is to dare.
 Dissatisfaction is the beginning of awakening.
-After nine months of daily yoga asana practice, Jackson realized he needed additional help to reintegrate his body, particularly his spine.
-He decided to try Rolfing® on a whim, due to his reservations of other therapies, knowing nothing about it other than it’s reputation as a bodywork that would likely be painful and might help his condition.
-Similar to his initial experience at the yoga studio, his first Rolfing® session proved a revelation.
-By combining Rolfing® with yoga asana, Jackson discovered a powerful recipe for physical transformation.
-In fact, the transformation he experienced inspired him to enroll in a Yoga Teacher Training, with little knowledge of yoga beyond asana, and then to quit his job to study at The Rolf Institute® of Structural Integration, with little knowledge of Rolfing® other than his felt experience.
+After nine months of daily yoga asana classes, Jackson realized he needed additional help to reintegrate his body, with particular regard for his spine.
+He decided to try Rolfing® on a whim, due to his reservations and disappointments with other therapies, knowing nothing about the modality other than its reputation as painful but potentially beneficial.
+Similar to his initial experience at the yoga studio, Jackson’s first Rolfing® session proved a revelation.
+Then, by combining Rolfing® with yoga asana, Jackson discovered a powerful recipe for physical transformation.
+In fact, the transformation he experienced inspired him to enroll in a Yoga Teacher Training, with little knowledge of Yoga beyond yoga asana classes, and then to quit his job to study at The Rolf Institute® of Structural Integration, with little knowledge of Rolfing® beyond his own experience.
 Each enrollment was a leap of faith, and the only thing Jackson truly knew was it all felt right.

-The more Jackson learned through study and practice, the more he realized everything is Yoga.
-He had often described Rolfing® Structual Integration to friends as “manual yoga,” and his studies at The Rolf Institute reinforced this characterization: Dr. Ida P. Rolf studied Yoga prior to developing Rolfing® Structural Integration.
-This recognition, along with his study of DermoNeuroModulation (a science-based perspective to bodywork that challenges the traditional explanatory paradigms within manual therapies based upon modern neuroscience research, especially pain physiology) revealed the need for us all to remember a divine truth: Simplicity is the ultimate sophistication.
+The more Jackson learned through study and practice, the more he realized the universality of Yoga.
+He had often described Rolfing® Structural Integration to friends as “manual yoga,” and when he left Washington DC for Boulder, CO to study at The Rolf Institute®, his education reinforced this characterization.
+Dr. Ida P. Rolf studied Yoga prior to developing Rolfing® Structural Integration.
+This recognition, along with his study of DermoNeuroModulation (a term that applies a science-based perspective to bodywork therapies, and thus necessarily challenges traditional explanatory paradigms) revealed the need for us all to remember a divine truth within therapy: Simplicity is the ultimate sophistication.
 This is a truth of Yoga ("Union").

-Therefore, Jackson founded Yoga Sparśa Integration Therapy in 2018 as a manual and movement therapy to honor both ancient and modern scientific methods seeking principles of truth.
-In doing so, Yoga Sparśa Integration Therapy serves to give bodywork a modality with a name beyond a cult of individual ego and to remind practitioners of its selfless and timeless principles and origins.
+Therefore, Jackson founded Yoga Sparśa® Integration Therapy in 2018, as a manual and movement therapy to honor both ancient yogic and modern scientific methods seeking principles of truth.
+In doing so, Yoga Sparśa® Integration Therapy serves to give the bodywork profession a modality with a name beyond a cult of individual ego and to remind practitioners of the selfless and timeless principles and origins of our work.